saiful9379/BD_Vehicles_Detection/README.md

 # Vehicles Detection Using Yolov7
-In this tutorial, i examine the YOLOv7 & its  features, learn how to prepare custom datasets for the model, and  build a YOLOv7 demo from scratch using custom generated Vehicles Dataset.
+In this tutorial, I examine the YOLOv7 & its features, learn how to prepare custom datasets for the model, and build a YOLOv7 demo from scratch using the custom generated Vehicles Dataset.

 ## Installation
 Tested with: Python 3.8 Pytorch 1.12.0+cu113